• Home

 There are more than 15 different pools with different temperatures, as well as a spa where you can get treatments like massages, mud baths etc.

-The best way to visit is to book via Cafe ViaVia which offers a package including transport to and from the springs, and your entrance fee for $22 USD.
-They depart each day at 1:00 pm and return to Copan at around 6:00 pm.
+The spa offers shared shuttle transport to and from the springs.
+They depart each day at 2:00 pm and return to Copan at around 7:00 pm.
+More info here.

 7. Go on a hike